Ninkarrak: Išḫara

-The name Meme is attributed to both Ishara and Ninkarrak in their respective sections of the deity list An = Anum.
+The name Meme is attributed to both Išḫara and Ninkarrak in their respective sections of the deity list An = Anum.

 Other healing goddesses

 In addition to Ninkarrak, multiple other healing goddesses belonged to the Mesopotamian pantheon, among them Ninisina (from Isin), Nintinugga (from Nippur), Gula (possibly originally from Umma), and Bau.
 While they formed an interconnected network, and could be treated as equivalents or conflated, all of them were initially separate from each other.
 The differences among individual deities were particularly pronounced in the sphere of cult, in contrast with theology.
 In the Weidner list, Ninkarrak, Gula, and Ninisina occur separately from each other, which indicates they were viewed as separate from each other at the time of its composition.
 However, as noted by Joan Goodnick Westenholz, the study of Ninkarrak as an independent deity was nonetheless neglected in Assyriology in the past, with no dedicated studies published between 1918 and 2010, and no separate entry in the Reallexikon der Assyriologie und Vorderasiatischen Archäologie.

 Ninkarrak was commonly associated with both Gula and Ninisina, who were interchangeable to a degree.
 An association between her and the latter of these two goddesses is first attested in the Ur III period.
 In bilingual texts, Ninkarrak often appears in the Akkadian version, while Ninisina - in Sumerian.
 One example is the text known as, Ninisina's Journey to Nippur.
 In the late hymn to Ninisina, Ninkarrak appears as one of her names, described as be-let rik-si up-ša2-še-e, "lady of bandages (and) magical actions".
 Irene Sibbing-Plantholt notes that a difference between the respective characters of Ninkarrak and Ninisina is, that the former was not typically described as motherly, in contrast with the latter who was.